 5/ Add Cognac.
 (If you’re an advanced cook, you can ‘flamber’ which means setting the alcohol on fire for a short amount of time.
 In this case you need to warm Cognac before adding it to the pan, take pan off heat, then lit it on fire).

 6/ Pour diced tomatoes and wine into the pan.
-Add salt and pepper.
+Add salt.

-7/ Get to a smooth boil for approximately 5 minutes then reduce heat and leave covered for 1 hour.
+7/ Get to a smooth boil for 8 minutes then reduce heat and leave covered for 30 minutes.